Gautrain

 Gautrain is an 80 km higher-speed express commuter rail system in Gauteng, South Africa, which links Johannesburg, Pretoria, Kempton Park and O. R. Tambo International Airport.
 It takes 15 minutes to travel from Sandton to O. R. Tambo International Airport on the Gautrain and 35 minutes from Pretoria station to Park Station in Johannesburg.
 The Gautrain has 10 stations.

-Buses, shuttles and midibus services are available to transport passengers to and from all stations excluding the O. R. Tambo International Airport Station.
+Buses, shuttles and midibus services are available for passengers travelling to and from all stations except the O. R. Tambo International Airport Station.

 Background

-The Gautrain is mainly aimed at providing and optimising an integrated, innovative public transport system that enables and promotes the long-term sustainable economic growth of Gauteng.
-It is also part of a broader vision to industrialise and modernise the region, including a commitment towards creating and sustaining an integrated culture of public transport use.
 The Gautrain is implemented as a public–private partnership (PPP) in terms of Treasury Regulation 16 of the Public Finance Management Act (PFMA).
 The Gauteng Provincial Government (GPG) is the public partner and the primary promoter of the project.
 The concessionaire is the Bombela Concession Company (Pty) Ltd, which holds a 19½-year concession for the design, construction, financing, operation and maintenance of the Gautrain.

 BCC is responsible in terms of the Concession Agreement (CA) for the design, build and part-finance of the Gautrain.
-The concession also includes the operations of the Gautrain and the concessionaire is responsible for delivering all the services as defined in the CA to specified levels of performance.
-These include the services related to the train and buses, safety, stations, revenue collection, marketing and passenger communication.
-The concessionaire also takes responsibility for the management and maintenance of all the System assets.
-It does so following international good practices and its corporate governance regime.
+The concession also includes the operations of the Gautrain.
 It is a private, ring-fenced company with three shareholders: